 He never invited Mancow on his show.

-(Editor’s Note: An earlier draft of this article stated George To The Rescue airs on weekends with LXTV and Open House, but is no longer on the air.
+(Editor’s Note: Earlier versions of this post incorrectly described WMAQ’s LXTV programming.
 Also, there was a misspelling of Spike Feresten’s name.
 T Dog Media regrets the errors.)